mcgonagle/kravernetes/index.md

 ## Kravernetes - Full Contact Kubernetes

+### History of Krav Maga

+Krav Maga is a military self-defence and fighting system developed for the Israel Defense Forces (IDF) and Israeli security forces derived from a combination of techniques sourced from Boxing, Wrestling, Judo, Aikido, and Karate.
+Krav Maga is known for its focus on real-world situations and its extreme efficiency.
+It was derived from the street-fighting experience of Hungarian-Israeli martial artist Imi Lichtenfeld, who made use of his training as a boxer and wrestler, while defending the Jewish quarter against fascist groups in Bratislava, Czechoslovakia, during the mid-to-late 1930s.
+In the late 1940s, after his aliyah to Mandatory Palestine, he began to provide lessons on combat training to what was to become the IDF.[

+---

 The purpose of *DevSecOps* is to integrate security controls and processes into the DevOps software development cycle, a process which is achieved by promoting the collaboration between security teams, development teams and operations teams.

 Kraverenetes is a practical *DevSecOps* methodology which focuses on the four pillars of Krav Maga, which are: